D'You Know What I Mean?: B-sides

-One of the B-sides, "Stay Young", has become a popular Oasis song, so much so that fans voted it onto the B-sides collection The Masterplan – one of only two B-sides from the Be Here Now period which made the album.
+One of the B-sides, "Stay Young", has become a popular Oasis song, so much so that fans voted it onto the B-sides collection The Masterplan – one of only two B-sides from the Be Here Now period which made the album, although according to Noel, this is only because Liam requested the song be put on the album, as he is said to be a fan of it.
 The song was originally intended to be the "Digsy's Dinner" of Be Here Now (the lighthearted novelty track, such as "Digsy's Dinner" on Definitely Maybe and "She's Electric" on (What's the Story) Morning Glory?), until Noel set it aside in favour of "Magic Pie".
 Gallagher claims not to be particularly fond of the track.
 On 28 October 1998, "Stay Young" was released as a CD single in its own right by Epic Records Japan.
 One of the other B-sides is a cover of David Bowie's song "Heroes".

 Interview

 In a 1997 interview promoting Be Here Now, Noel Gallagher had the following to say about the first single: "I was going to make up some profound statement in the chorus but I couldn't come up with anything that fitted.
 Then I just thought 'All my people right here, right now, d'you know what I mean?
 Yeah, yeah.'
 Very vague, very ambiguous, that'll do.
 Look in the mirror and wink while you're singing it and it's quite saucy.
 And I fucking love that line, 'Coming in a mess, going out in style'.
 We were a bunch of scruffs from Manchester and we're going out in a Rolls-Royce."
 In another 1997 interview, this time on BBC, Noel Gallagher said: "I can't believe I wrote it, it's going to blow people away."

-"The morse code in the background was inspired by Strawberry Fields Forever.
+"The morse code in the background was inspired by Strawberry Fairy by Tony Newley.
 We got hold of a code book and tried to tap out 'Bugger All' to follow that line 'Don't look back cos you know what you might see'.
 But if anyone can tell me what we really said, please let me know.
 Profound lagerisms..."

 In an interview with the BBC for their documentary Seven Ages of Rock, Gallagher said of the song, "It's eight and a half minutes, the first single, the drums haven't fuckin' come in for two minutes—it's all feedback!"
 He also said that he expected someone to ask them to edit the introduction to the song down, but such was their status in Britain, nobody did.
 They even performed the song on Top of the Pops, omitting most of the lengthy introduction.

-The lyrics reference two Beatles songs—"The Fool on the Hill" and "I Feel Fine"—as well as the Bob Dylan albums Blood on the Tracks and Bringing It All Back Home, and the Dylan documentary Dont Look Back.
-The line "I ain't good looking but I'm someone's child" is adapted from a line in Blind Willie McTell's "Statesboro Blues".
+The lyrics reference two Beatles songs—"The Fool on the Hill" and "I Feel Fine"—as well as New Vaudeville Band albums and Bob Dylan's "Blood on the Tracks".